Curriculum Vitaes

 • Reika Tanaka, Yusuke Murakami, Dorothy Ellis, Jun Seita, Wu Yinga, Shigeru Kakuta, Keiki Kumano, Ryutaro Fukui, Kensuke Miyake

-Systemic lupus erythematosus (SLE) is a systemic autoimmune disease characterized by the production of autoantibodies and damage to multiple organs.
+Systemic lupus erythematosus is a systemic autoimmune disease characterized by the production of autoantibodies and damage to multiple organs.
 Glomerulonephritis, a manifestation involving glomerular deposition of immune complexes and complement components, significantly contributes to disease morbidity.
-Although the endosomal single-stranded RNA sensor TLR7 is known to drive glomerulonephritis by promoting autoantibody production in B cells, the contribution of macrophage TLR7 responses to glomerulonephritis remains poorly understood.
-Here, we have examined Tlr7‒/‒ NZBWF1 mice and found that TLR7-deficiency ameliorates lupus nephritis by abolishing autoantibody production against RNA-associated antigens, C3 deposition, and macrophage accumulation in glomeruli.
-Furthermore, TLR7 signaling increased CD31 expression on glomerular endothelial cells and Ly6Clow macrophages but not on T and B cells, suggesting that CD31 mediates TLR7-dependent migration of monocyte into glomeruli.
+Although an endosomal single-stranded RNA sensor [Toll-like receptor 7 (TLR7)] is known to drive glomerulonephritis by promoting autoantibody production in B cells, the contribution of macrophage TLR7 responses to glomerulonephritis remains poorly understood.
+Here, we have examined Tlr7‒/‒ NZBWF1 (New Zealand Black/New Zealand White F1) mice and found that TLR7 deficiency ameliorates lupus nephritis by abolishing autoantibody production against RNA-associated antigens, C3 deposition, and macrophage accumulation in glomeruli.
+Furthermore, TLR7 signaling increased CD31 expression on glomerular endothelial cells and Ly6Clow macrophages but not on T and B cells, suggesting that CD31 mediates TLR7-dependent migration of monocytes into glomeruli.
 Compared to their splenic counterparts, glomerular macrophages produced IL-1β in a TLR7-dependent manner.
-In addition, single cell RNA sequencing (scRNA-seq) of glomerular macrophages revealed that TLR7 signaling induced expression of lupus associated genes including those encoding Chitinase 3 like 1, ferritin heavy chain 1, IKKε, and complement factor B (CfB).
+In addition, single-cell RNA sequencing of glomerular macrophages revealed that TLR7 signaling induced expression of lupus-associated genes, including those encoding Chitinase 3 like 1, ferritin heavy chain 1, IKKε, and complement factor B (CfB).
 Although serum CfB did not increase in NZBWF1 mice, TLR7-dependent CfB protein expression was detected in glomerular macrophages.
 In addition, TLR7 signaling promoted C3 cleavage and deposition predominantly on mesangial cells.
-These findings suggest that TLR7 responses in glomerular macrophages accelerates the progression of glomerulonephritis in NZBWF1 mice.
+These findings suggest that TLR7 responses in glomerular macrophages accelerate the progression of glomerulonephritis in NZBWF1 mice.

 • Mikako Shimoda, Akari Yamaguchi, Ayano Shikata, Yusuke Murakami, Masahiro Kawahara, Tohru Mizushima, Ken-Ichiro Tanaka